 Table 21 shows the results when perfect reflective (PEC) material is used in simulation.
-The figures for links, where the LoS condition is met does not change significantly with respect to the previous case.
-Instead, for one NLoS links, reflection becomes prevalent over diffraction and the SINR improve.
+The figures for links where the LOS condition is met do not change significantly with respect to the previous case.
+Instead, for one NLOS links, reflection becomes prevalent over diffraction and the SINR improves.
 In this condition the link AP07-RT10 can operate.

 Table 21: AP/Node to/from RT, perfect reflecting material for buildings and street